sowcow/variant/README.md

 # Variant

-it can be useful if you think that case/when smells or is'nt powerful enough
+it can be useful if you think that case/when smells or isn't powerful enough

 example from specs:
 ```ruby